 The DSL is a member of the senior leadership team.
-Our DSL is Ellen Ranson-McCabe, Headteacher.
-The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+Our DSL is Hannah Browning The DSL takes lead responsibility for child protection and wider safeguarding in the school.
 This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-At weekends, evenings and school holidays, the DSL can be contacted by phone and/or email.

-When the DSL is absent, the deputies- Matt Stanley, AHT and Victoria Lawson, SENDCo- will act as cover.
+When the DSL is unavilable, the deputies (Hannah Pullen, Tracy Wicks and Bronwyn Pipe) will act as cover.